jaehong21/hibiscus/ARCHITECTURE.md

 ### Command Layer (cmd/)

 The command layer is built with Cobra and provides the CLI interface for the application.
-The main command is defined in `cmd/root.go` which initializes the application and starts the Bubble Tea program.
+The main command is defined in `cmd/root.go`, where it initializes configuration, builds the service list, and boots the shared tview application shell.

-### Terminal UI Layer (tui/)
+### Terminal UI Layer (tviewapp/hibiscus)

-The TUI layer is built with Bubble Tea and follows the Model-View-Update (MVU) pattern:

-1. **Model**: Defines the application state
-2. **View**: Renders the UI based on the model state
-3. **Update**: Handles user input and updates the model state

-Each AWS service has its own UI implementation in the `tui/aws/` directory, which includes:
-- `model.go`: Defines the service-specific state
-- `view.go`: Renders the service-specific UI
-- `update.go`: Handles user input for the service
-- `cmd.go`: Defines commands for the service (e.g., fetching data)
-- `init.go`: Initializes the service UI components
+The production UI is implemented with tview.
+The `tviewapp/hibiscus` package owns:

+1. A global shell (`App`) that lays out header, status, error bars, and an interchangeable content area.
+2. A lightweight command palette bound to `:` that lets users jump directly to `ecr`, `route53`, or `elb`.
+3. A `Service` interface so each AWS surface can supply its own primitives, filter handling, refresh logic, and keybindings.

+Concrete services live under `tviewapp/hibiscus/services/<service>` and compose the shared infrastructure:

+- **ECR**: repository table → image table with copy-to-clipboard helpers
+- **Route53**: hosted zone table → record table with smart alias rendering
+- **ELB**: load balancer table → listeners → rules

+Legacy Bubble Tea code remains in `tui/` for historical context but is no longer wired into the CLI.

 ### AWS Integration Layer (internal/aws/)